keiya01/react-performance-testing/README.md

 ### Performance

 This lib is using `Proxy` API to optimize testing speed.
 So you should use either `renderCount` or `renderTime` in a single test case.
-If you use both variables and you are testing a large component, testing time will be a little slower.
+If you use both variables or you are testing a large component, testing time will be a little slower.

 ### Anonymous Component